 On February 22, 2016, First Busey announced several modifications to assigned positions on its management team.
-The modifications were determined after assessing the current operating environment, evaluating future growth opportunities, including the planned acquisition of Pulaski Financial Corp., and discussions with the boards of directors and executive management of First Busey, Busey Bank and Busey Wealth Management, Inc. As a result of this, Robin N. Elliott, currently Chief Financial Officer of First Busey, has assumed responsibility as Chief Operating Officer (including principal operating officer) of First Busey.
+The modifications were determined after assessing the current operating environment, evaluating future growth opportunities, including the acquisition of Pulaski Financial Corp., and discussions with the boards of directors and executive management of First Busey, Busey Bank and Busey Wealth Management, Inc. As a result of this, Robin N. Elliott, currently Chief Financial Officer of First Busey, has assumed responsibility as Chief Operating Officer (including principal operating officer) of First Busey.
 Mr. Elliott will continue to serve as Chief Financial Officer (including principal financial officer) of First Busey until a new Chief Financial Officer is named.
-First Busey's board of directors will initiate a search for a new Chief Financial Officer.
-Additionally, First Busey will take action to appoint Mr. Elliott to Busey Bank's board of directors.